AleOnta/CapstoneProject-Epicode/README.md

 To correctly initialize the back end of the application, you will need to restore the PostgreSQL database through PG Admin 4 Dashboard and the SQL Database backup provided in the CinemaCapstone_BE folder.
-Follow the next path to find it: `./CinemaCapstoneBE/src/main/resources/backup.sql`
+- Follow the next path to find it: `./CinemaCapstoneBE/src/main/resources/backup.sql`

+Once retrieved the file is, open PG Admin and:
+1. Create a new database with the name `CapstoneProject_cinema`.
+2. Then right click on it and select `Restore`.
+3. In field `Filename` select the backup.sql file found before.
+4. Then click again on `Restore` to complete the process.

 ### Front end setup: